hidro-iri/Borinot/operation/3_laptop_bringup.md

 ## User at laptop

-Login at the Hido laptop with user "hidro_admin" with password "drhesulab".
+Login at the HiDRo laptop with user "hidro_admin" with password "drhesulab".

 ## Launch borinot GUI: